teh-cmc/go-internals/chapter2_interfaces/README.md

 8% might sound like a noticeable difference at first, but we have to keep in mind that A) these are nanosecond-scale measurements and B) the method being called does so little work that it magnifies even more the overhead of the call.

 Looking at the number of instructions per benchmark, we see that the interface-based version has had to execute for ~14 billion more instructions compared to the "direct" version (`110,979,100,648` vs. `124,467,105,161`), even though both benchmarks were run for `6,000,000,000` (`2,000,000,000\*3`) iterations.
-As we've mentionned before, the CPU cannot parallelize these extra instructions due to the `CALL` depending on them, which gets reflected quite clearly in the instruction-per-cycle ratio: both benchmarks end up with a similar IPC ratio (`2.54` vs. `2.63`) even though the "interface" version has much more work to do overall.
+As we've mentioned before, the CPU cannot parallelize these extra instructions due to the `CALL` depending on them, which gets reflected quite clearly in the instruction-per-cycle ratio: both benchmarks end up with a similar IPC ratio (`2.54` vs. `2.63`) even though the "interface" version has much more work to do overall.
 This lack of parallelism piles up to an extra ~3.5 billion CPU cycles for the "interface" version, which is where those extra 0.15ns that we've measured are actually spent.

 Now what happens when we let the compiler inline the method call?